5.00 out of 2 votes

 Almost every GWP guide online is written for brand managers, not shoppers.
 Here’s the practical version.

 Check the promotions tab.
-Most major retailers have a promotions or gifts page that lists active GWP offers.
+Most major retailers have a dedicated promotions or gifts page listing active GWP offers.
 At Sephora and Ulta, these rotate regularly and aren’t always prominently advertised on the homepage.

 Track threshold amounts.
-If you’re close to a qualifying threshold, it sometimes makes sense to add a smaller item to your cart to hit it, especially if the gift has real value.
-A $10 add-on to get a $30 gift is straightforward math.
+If you’re close to a qualifying threshold, it sometimes makes sense to add a smaller item to your cart.
+A $10 add-on to unlock a $30 gift is straightforward math.
 But run the numbers first.
 If you’re $25 short of the threshold and the gift is a sample-size lip gloss, that’s not worth it.

 Watch timing.
-GWP promotions in beauty peak in April (spring refresh), October through November (holiday preview), and after major product launches.
+GWP promotions in beauty peak in April (spring refresh), October through November (holiday preview), and around major product launches.
 Electronics GWPs cluster around new model announcements and back-to-school season.
-45% of consumers say they want more free gifts when shopping in-store, which means retailers have plenty of incentive to keep running these promotions.
+45% of consumers say they want more free gifts when shopping in-store, which means retailers have plenty of incentive to keep these promotions running year-round.

 Know when to compare instead.
-Across the deal data we track, the best beauty GWPs rarely run during the same windows as the best percentage-off promotions.
+The best beauty GWPs rarely run during the same windows as the best percentage-off promotions.
 When a retailer is running a strong site-wide sale, they usually pull the GWP offers.
 Decide early whether you want the gift or the discount, and time your purchase accordingly.

 GWP Red Flags: When the Deal Isn’t Worth It